Rasul-projects/gsoc-fashion-mnist/README.md

 ## features
 it is east to fashion selection on machine learning  developments.
   ## features
-it is east to fashion selection on machine learning  develop
+it is east to fashion selection on machine learning  devel